SIN | By sex workers for sex workers

 SIN promotes pride and empowerment throughout the sex industry through:

-• being a strong, supportive organisation which is widely recognised both within the sex industry and beyond.
+Being a strong, supportive organisation, which is widely recognised both within the sex industry and beyond.

-SIN operates within a community development and peer education framework which promotes individual and collective empowerment.
+Operating within a community development and peer education framework which promotes individual and collective empowerment.

 [vside_bar]